 I returned to my laptop night after night.
 Weary, exhausted and with no light at the end of the tunnel, and I kept writing anyway.
 I created affirmations and goals, I studied the craft relentlessly, listened to podcasts.
 Sacrificed more things in order to make more time.
 I trimmed down what I was doing until I was left with only the tasks and projects I knew would help me leave work.
 If you’re interested, I’ll write more about my strategy in later posts.

 I’d love to tell you that an offer suddenly came through or my books became a roaring success over night.
 But that shit is for Cinderella and fairytales.
-This might be a dream come true, but it certainly isn’t a fairytale.
-Dreams are two parts gritty-sweat-fuelled hard work and one part time.

 It was 17 months after that photo before I was in a position to quit.